Skip to content

 Single patient identity

-• Automated record reconciliation
+• Automated record reconciliation into one graph

 • Conflict resolution with provenance tracking